rafonha/simple-store/README.md

 [![Product Name Screen Shot][product-screenshot]]

 This is a simple project of a e-commerce.
+I've considered the size of the project and decided to do a simple app using Expo, where I used it's features of routes, building and icons to build the app.
+Moreover, I've decided to use Context to manage global state instead of Redux (or any other more powerful state manager) because there are not many global states used in this project.

 ### Built With